world-class/REPL/software/README.md

 #### Writing assistants
 - :cloud: [Grammarly](https://www.grammarly.com/) - *From grammar and spelling to style and tone, Grammarly helps you eliminate errors and find the perfect words to express yourself.*
 - :star: [UMLet](https://www.umlet.com/) - *UMLet is a UML tool aimed at providing a fast way of creating UML diagrams.
 UML elements are modified using text input instead of pop-up dialogs.*
 - :star: :cloud: [UMLetino](http://www.umletino.com/) - *UMLetino 14.3 is a free online UML tool for fast UML diagrams.
 It runs in your browser, and does not require any installs.*

 ### Programming tools
 #### Python
 ##### Data science
-- [Anaconda distribution](https://www.anaconda.com/) (Windows, MacOS, Linux) - *The World's Most Popular Python Data Science Distribution*
+- [Anaconda distribution](https://www.anaconda.com/) (Windows, macOS, Linux) - *The World's Most Popular Python Data Science Distribution*

 ### RSS/Atom readers/aggregators - Keeping on top of news
 - :star: [List of free readers](https://en.wikipedia.org/wiki/List_of_free_and_open-source_software_packages#RSS/Atom_readers/aggregators)